 Manuscript types

-- Data Reports: These present data sets from new shore-based analyses of samples from cores collected during the expedition, and synthesis papers, which review and synthesize expedition research or results.
-Results should be presented and briefly described without detailed interpretation, and associated datasets should be appended in an accessible format (e.g. as Excel spreadsheets) and/or made open in an online data repository (e.g., Pangaea).
-The submission period for Scientific Ocean Drilling Expedition Data Reports begins at the end of the one-year data moratorium and lasts for 3 years (36 months).
+• Data Reports: this paper type presents (1) data sets from new shore-based analyses of samples from cores collected during the expedition and (2) synthesis papers, which review and synthesize expedition research or results.
+Results should be presented and briefly described without detailed interpretation, and the associated datasets should be appended in an accessible format (e.g. as Excel spreadsheets) and/or made openly accessible in an online data repository (e.g. PANGAEA).
+The submission period for scientific ocean drilling expedition data reports begins at the end of the 1-year data moratorium and lasts for 3 years (36 months).
+The title of these papers must be formatted as follows: IODP3 Expedition XXX "title of the expedition" Data Report: "title of the data report".
+Here, "XXX" and "title of the expedition" need to be replaced by the corresponding expedition number and title, and "title of the data report" needs to be replaced by its title.

 IODP3 SPARC expeditions

-- Data Reports: These present the new data produced during the three-year funded SPARC period.
-Results should be organised logically by discipline into individual Data Reports, with each describing the context and rationale for the analyses undertaken, including an outline of the specific method(s) employed.
-Results should be presented and briefly described without detailed interpretation, and associated datasets should be appended in an accessible format (e.g. as Excel spreadsheets) and/or made available in an open-access online data repository (e.g., Pangaea).
-The submission period for SPARC Data Reports begins immediately after publication of the SPARC Summary and ends six months after the three-year funded SPARC period.
+• Data Reports: these papers present the new data produced during the 3-year funded SPARC period.
+Results should be organized logically by discipline into individual data reports, with each describing the context and rationale for the analyses undertaken, including an outline of the specific method(s) employed.
+Results should be presented and briefly described without detailed interpretation, and the associated datasets should be appended in an accessible format (e.g. as Excel spreadsheets) and/or made available in an open-access online data repository (e.g. PANGAEA).
+The submission period for SPARC data reports begins immediately after publication of the SPARC summary and ends 6 months after the 3-year funded SPARC period.
+The title of these papers must be formatted as follows: IODP3 SPARC Expedition XXXS "title of the expedition" Data Report: "title of data report".
+Here, "XXXS" and "title of the expedition" need to be replaced by the corresponding expedition number and title, and the "title of the data report" needs to be replaced by its title.

 Corrigenda